The study of ideal/defected graphene nanosheet roughness after atomic deposition process: Molecular dynamics simulation

 Abstract

-In this work, molecular dynamics (MD) approach was performed to study the surface roughness of ideal/defected graphene nanosheet after carbon atoms deposition at various temperatures and pressures.
+In this work, a molecular dynamics (MD) approach was performed to study the surface roughness of ideal/defected graphene nanosheets after carbon atom deposition at various temperatures and pressures.
 In our calculations, the atomic interactions of nanostructures are based on TERSOFF and Lennard-Jones potential functions.
-The results show that the temperature of simulated structure is an important parameter in atomic deposition process and initial temperature enlarges, intensifies atomic deposition ratio.
-Numerically, by temperature increasing to 15 K, the surface roughness amplitude increase to 0.98 Å/0.83 Å after atomic deposition in ideal/defected structure.
-The roughness power in MD simulations converges to 0.64/0.55 in ideal/defected sample at maximum temperature.
-Furthermore, the pressure effects on dynamical behavior of simulated samples were reported in our study.
-We conclude that, by increasing initial pressure from 0 to 2 bar, the surface roughness amplitude in ideal/defected atomic arrangement increases to 1.01 Å/0.84 Å after deposition process and the roughness power of simulated structures reaches to larger value.
+The results show that the temperature of the simulated structure is an important parameter in the atomic deposition process, and initial temperature enlarges and intensifies the atomic deposition ratio.
+Numerically, by temperature increasing to 15 K, the surface roughness amplitude increases to 0.98 Å/0.83 Å after atomic deposition in ideal/defected structure.
+The roughness power in MD simulations converges to 0.64/0.55 in ideal/defected samples at maximum temperature.
+Furthermore, the pressure effects on the dynamical behavior of simulated samples were reported in our study.
+We conclude that, by increasing initial pressure from 0 to 2 bar, the surface roughness amplitude in ideal/defected atomic arrangements increases to 1.01 Å/0.84 Å after the deposition process, and the roughness power of simulated structures reaches a larger value.
 Numerically, by initial pressure setting at 2 bar, the roughness power value converged to 0.72/0.56 in ideal/defected graphene.
-Reported numeric results in various temperature and pressures predicted the initial condition can be manipulated the atomic deposition process in ideal/defected graphene nanostructures.
+Reported numeric results in various temperatures and pressures predicted the initial condition can be manipulated in the atomic deposition process in ideal/defected graphene nanostructures.

 References